-Over the past four years during my work in the developing world, I have received numerous proposals from communities in need.
+While working in low-resource regions around the world, I have received numerous proposals from communities in need.
 These proposals have ranged from educational needs, to environmental conservation, to general infrastructure projects.
 Some of them were well thought out, detailed, and make arguments for the proposed project.
 But others lacked the clarity needed to convince a potential donor or investor.
 Documents such as these need to answer “why” and “how” for an investor or development agency.
 Moreover, by answering these questions, the community gains an understanding of how much of their own time and expertise will be required to complete such a project.

 I handed them an outline of questions that I wanted them to consider.
 I provide the outline below.
 It could be applied to any of the proposals that I have received.
 Answering the following questions should help communities and potential investors understand the work that lies ahead.